pdexheimer/scuttle/README.md

 Usage: `scuttle -i FILE select {cells,genes} <expression>`

 &lt;expression> describes the cells/genes to keep, and is expected to be a comparison involving an annotation that already exists.
-It should be quoted to prevent interpretation by the shell.
-The annotation being compared must be on the left side of the expression
+Annotations can be examined in a file using `scuttle describe`, and can be added with, eg, `scuttle annotate`, `cellxgene prepare`, or `scanpy.pp.calculate_qc_metrics()`.
+In all expressions, the annotation should be on the left side of the comparison and the constant value it is compared to must be on the right.

+The special annotation `gene` allows access to the gene names (typically symbols) in the file.
+The usual comparison operators (`==`, `!=`, `<`, `<=`, `>`, `>=`) are recognized, as are several special operators:

+ * `is` and `is not` compare the annotation to a regular expression, which must be quoted inside the expression.
+The regular expression must match the entire annotation - that is, it is implicitly anchored to both the beginning and end of the string.
+ * `in` and `not in` take a file with one value per line, and compare the annotation to the values in that file.
+Filenames should be quoted within the expression.

+Comparisons can be grouped together with `and`/`or` and negated with `not`.
+Parentheses can be used to clarify order of operations.

+Care must be taken with quoting.
+The entire expression must be quoted to prevent confusion with other scuttle arguments, and constant strings, regular expressions, and filenames must be quoted within the expression.
+Use two different types of quotes (single and double) for these two purposes.

 Examples: